Last Updated on October 24, 2023 by Sorin Petroj

 A study revealed that table tennis players imbued with better psychological strategies and techniques are more successful in regulating their mental and psychological skills.
 Elite athletes use individual psychological methods and techniques to excel in their performance or advance their table tennis careers.

 As a table tennis player, you will be confronted with many situations that might cause you to lose your composure.
 However, if your psychology is correct, you can overcome these obstacles imposed by your opponents.

 It’s a fact that psychology differs from one table tennis player to another.

 Coaches, sports psychologists, and elite athletes work collaboratively to develop and implement different psychological skills programs to improve the athlete’s performance.

-What Table Tennis Psychological Skills & Techniques Can You Master?
+What Table Tennis Psychological Skills and techniques Can You Master?

-Not much of a surprise; chess came first that utilizes 98% of mental parts.
+Not much of a surprise; chess came first and utilizes 98% of mental parts.
 What does this stat mean?

 This stat means that two-thirds of table tennis game relies on the mental aspect.
 Let’s learn the cognitive techniques and strategies to help you develop your table tennis psychology for better performance.